 Walking deeper into the market, I was able to wrap back around and go out the same when I went in.
-I walked slowly around the market and came across the many things that are sold there- clothes, fresh produce, fish, meat, cleaning supplies, donuts.
+I walked slowly around the market and came across the many things that are sold there- clothes, fresh produce, fish, meat, cleaning supplies, and donuts.
 There were even some restaurants.
 I don’t have too many good pictures but I did make a few TikToks: Tongbok Market #1 & Tongbok Market #2

 I ended up stopping at this donut vendor when I was looping back to the entrance.
 I tried ordering in my broken Korean.
 The lady was sweet and ended up speaking fluent English.
 Of course, she asked if I was in the military.
 I got asked that a lot since Camp Humphreys is in Pyeongtaek and a few stops away from the market.
 We had some small talk while she was preparing the donuts.
 She threw the donuts into a little sugar and tossed them in a bag.
 I paid and started my way towards the exit.